A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 For convenience, we show the same lattice in the standard convention where star and plaquette operators are associated to the vertices and faces, respectively; see Fig.~\ref{Fig:AltStarPlaquettes}.
 In Fig.~\ref{Fig:AltStarPlaquettes}(a) we show two cells; one with four triangular faces and one with eight.
 The product of the faces about either of these cells are constrained to give identity.
 These constraints are important for the gauge-fixing procedure.

 It is helpful to connect the face operators of the different cells shown in Fig.~\ref{Fig:AltStarPlaquettes}(a) to their respective plaquette operators $B_{c,v}$ as represented in Fig.~\ref{Fig:AltLattice} and by Eqn.~(\ref{Eqn:AltStabilizers}).
 Indeed, the four plaquette operators that enclose the four-sided cell to the left of the image are the four stabilizers $B_{c,v}$ about a common vertex, $v$, as represented in Fig.~\ref{Fig:AltLattice}.
 Likewise, the eight-sided cell at the right of the image supports all the stabilizers $B_{c,v}$ about a common cube, $c$.
-We remark that Ref.~\cite{Vasmer18} considers weight-four plaquette operators that lie inside the eight-faced cell in Fig.~\ref{Fig:AltStarPlaquettes}(a).
-We neglect these, as they can be generated by the weight-three stabilizers we have defined.

 As discussed in the main text, the cells of the surface code are connected to cells of the topological cluster-state model.
 In Fig.~\ref{Fig:Stabilizers}(c) we show a cell of the topological cluster-state model that is obtained by coupling ancilla qubits $f$ prepared in the state $|+\rangle_f$, shown in grey in the figure, to the faces $\partial f$ with a controlled-phase gate.
 We measure the $B_f$ operator if the ancilla is measured in the Pauli-X basis.
 The ancilla qubits in this picture are the qubits of the dual lattice of the topological cluster state.
 The controlled-phase gates used to couple the ancilla to the black qubits of the surface code are shown by black edges.